rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 _Talk given by Daniel Schafer and Jing Chen at React.js Conf 2015, January 29, 2015.
 Length: 26:39, 35,797&nbsp;views_

 ### [Introducing Relay and GraphQL](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html "link to post")

+{% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/introducing-relay.png" %}

+“There's more to building an application than creating a user interface.
+Data fetching is still a tricky problem, especially as applications become more complicated.
+At React.js Conf we announced two projects we've created at Facebook to make data fetching simple for developers, even as a product grows to include dozens of contributors and the application becomes as complex as Facebook itself.”<br />
+_Blog post by Greg Hurrell.
+Published at the React blog on February 20, 2015_

 ### [Building the Facebook Newsfeed with Relay](https://facebook.github.io/react/blog/2015/03/19/building-the-facebook-news-feed-with-relay.html "link to post")